biijuwa/eckb/docs/manageproducts/manageproducts.md

 # Product

 A product is anything that is placed for sale.
 It is the core of a business.
+{: .text-left}

 This article shows you how to get started with product management.
 You’ll be able to create and edit different categories used on a product page.
+{: .text-left}

 ---